MrMisc/Outbreak-Model/README.md

 3. **Opening Interactive Plots**:
    - After running the R script, you can open the generated interactive HTML plots by double-clicking the HTML files ("heatmap_output.html," "Heatmap_2dHistogram.html," etc.).
+   -
+   ## Exploring Generated Visualizations

+The R script generates a variety of visualizations based on the infection data obtained from the Rust simulation.
+Each visualization provides unique insights into infection dynamics and patterns.
+Below are descriptions and explanations for each of the generated plots:

+### Heatmap of Coordinates

+The "heatmap_output.html" file presents a heatmap that visualizes the density of infection occurrences across different coordinates.
+The color intensity represents the density of infections at specific points, allowing you to identify regions with higher infection rates.

+### 2D Histogram of Occurrences

+The "Heatmap_2dHistogram.html" file displays a 2D histogram that captures the joint distribution of infections along the X and Y axes.
+The color scale indicates the frequency of infections in specific regions of the plot.
+This visualization helps in understanding the spatial relationship between infections.

+### Hexbin Plot Example

+The "hexbin_plot.html" file showcases a hexbin plot, which is a variation of a scatter plot that aggregates points into hexagonal bins.
+This plot provides a clear representation of infection density, with darker areas indicating higher infection occurrences.

+### Surface Plot Example

+The "surface_plot.html" file features a 3D surface plot that illustrates the change in infection occurrence over time and spatial coordinates.
+The color gradient indicates the variation in infection intensity.
+This plot is particularly useful for observing temporal trends in infection dynamics.

+### Infection Trend within Cultivation

+The "scatter_plot_1.html" file presents a scatter plot that showcases the infection trend within the cultivation process.
+It provides insights into the infection percentages of both motile hosts and sessile deposits over time.
+Each line represents a different category, allowing for easy comparison.

+### Infection Trend within Collection

+The "scatter_plot_2.html" file depicts the infection trend within the collection process.
+Similar to the previous scatter plot, it displays infection percentages of motile hosts and sessile deposits.
+This plot aids in understanding infection dynamics during the collection phase.

+### Infection Trend across Population

+The "scatter_plot_final.html" file offers an overview of infection trends across the entire population.
+It combines data from both cultivation and collection phases, providing insights into the overall infection percentages of motile hosts and sessile deposits.

+These visualizations collectively offer a comprehensive view of infection dynamics, enabling you to identify patterns, trends, and correlations within the simulated data.

+---
 By integrating Rust simulation with R data visualization, you can seamlessly transition from data generation to in-depth analysis and visualization, resulting in a comprehensive understanding of infection dynamics.